 Considerations when treating chronic headaches:

-- The relationship of the head to the spine is altered in nearly all patients with chronic tension headaches and migraine headaches
+The relationship of the head to the neck and spine is altered in nearly all patients with chronic tension headaches and migraine headaches

-- This altered head position places excessive strain on the entire musculoskeletal system, especially the muscles and vessels of the head and neck
+This altered head position places excessive strain on the entire musculoskeletal system, especially the muscles, small nerves and blood vessels of the head and neck

-- A rigid chest or immobile pelvis could be the underlying cause of headaches by contributing to an altered position of the head and neck
+Faulty, dysfunctional interactions between the head and other parts of the core and pelvis will cause an excessive strain and pain in the muscles and supporting soft tissue structures of the head and neck.
+For example, a rigid chest or immobile pelvis could be the underlying cause of headaches by contributing to an altered/forward position of the head and neck

-- The system must be addressed as a whole to relieve headache pain
+The entire body and it's overall functioning must be addressed as a unit to effectively relieve headache pain

 Headache Pain Relief Treatment

-Headache pain relief is the result of improving key relationships of the head and neck.
-You will receive therapy that involves the whole body, and likely some Feldenkrais exercises.
-The goals are to alleviate your headache pain fast, and prevent the return of your headaches.
-At the Feldenkrais Center, our approach to treating the cause of your headaches allows for a safe and effective recovery.
-Most headaches are gone by the end of your first headache pain treatment session!
+Headache pain relief is the result of maximizing the effectiveness of key functional relationships between the head and neck and the rest of the frame.
+You will receive therapy that involves the whole body.
+The goals are to alleviate your headache pain quickly and gently, while also preventing any recurrences.
+My approach to treating the cause of your headaches allows for a safe and effective recovery.
+Most headaches are vastly improved by the end of your first headache pain treatment session!
+Gentle home exercises will be given to help continue your progress at home.
+The duration of your treatment and the frequency and number of visits will vary depending on your particular issues.